5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 ```
 </details>

 Next, we need to "translate" this data into `DeviceProperties` for our config.plist so we can inject it into macOS.
-But before we do we should look at what all of these paramaters mean…
+But before we do we should look at what all of these parameters mean…

-### Understanding the Parameters
+#### Understanding the Parameters
-Let's have a look inside Hackintools "Connectors" tab to get to know the parameters we are working with:
+Let's have a look inside Hackintool's "Connectors" tab to get to know the parameters we are working with:

 |Parameter|Description|
 |:-------:|-----------|